cwilkison/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Middleware (extends functionality) and server-side routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware allows the developer to extend the features given by the Express Framework.
+You can add features such as route handlers.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+The end point data of an API.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+A  JSON status(200) code.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+By using Routers.

 ## Minimum Viable Product